JustABitOff/dbt-tidy/README.md

 #`include`: Only run the specified sweeps.
 #`exclude`: Run all sweeps, except those specified.
 #`all`: Run all sweeps, regardless of what is defined in the sweeps list.
-#NOTE: The --sweeps cli option will always override what is specified in this file.
+#NOTE: The --include cli option will always override what is specified in this file.
 mode: include
 sweeps:
   - root_models